deeplearning4j/deeplearning4j/Deeplearning4J-ETL-UserGuide.md

 </style>

-Record Readers are part of the DataVec library that we built to manage ETL processes.
+Record Readers are part of the DataVec library, which the Skymind team created to manage ETL processes.
+Their class is `RecordReader`.

-Available RecordReaders
+### Available RecordReaders

 <!-- table generated with http://www.tablesgenerator.com/markdown_tables from CSV export of google sheets -->